 An entity which loses electrons is said to be oxidized; if it gains electrons, it is reduced.
 Think of its charge, which is reduced (becomes more negative) as it gains an electron.
-Oxygen likes to gain electrons, it is said to be electronegative, so when it pinches one from another substance, that substance is oxidized.
-A simple example is Na and Cl interacting in water:
+Oxygen likes to gain electrons, it is said to be electronegative, so when it pinches one from another substance, that substance is said to be oxidized.
+A simple example is Na and Cl going together: